- Monuments and Memorials, Sightseeing Type

 Read about how we rank Things to Do.

-The agoras of the ancient Greek city-states were open areas for people to assemble for anything from military purposes to political or commercial ones (some agoras served as marketplaces).
-The Ancient Agora of Athens is the most popular of its kind and is a favorite spot of travelers due to its historic significance: Socrates used to lecture here; it was also here that Saint Paul sought out converts for the then-fledgling religion known as Christianity.
+The agoras of the ancient Greek city-states were open areas for people to assemble for anything from military purposes to political or commercial ones.
+Ancient Agora is the most popular of its kind, thanks in part to its historical significance.
+Socrates used to lecture here, and it was also here that Saint Paul sought out converts for the then-fledgling religion known as Christianity.

 Recent travelers, especially history buffs, loved visiting Ancient Agora.
 Though some wished the site offered more written information about its ruins, many felt the locale had a better atmosphere (and fewer crowds) than the adjacent Acropolis.
 Just be sure to wear comfortable walking shoes or allot extra time for moving around if you use a wheelchair, since Ancient Agora's pathways are covered in gravel.